*Please take note that the article written is based on an Ashtanga Vinyasa Yoga Teacher Training*

 You don’t want to be struggling in 100% of the asana practice because that’s when you will get injuries.
 Having a consistent asana practice will help you to understand your body condition better and may teach you to modify certain poses according to your needs.

-Tip: Be consistent in your asana practice at least 6 months before you start your Yoga Teacher Training Certification in Bali.
+Tip: Be consistent in your asana practice at least 3 months before your yoga teacher training.
 Having a strong asana practice will help you cope with the 6-day week of 3hrs of asana practice daily.
 That means practicing at least 3 days a week, 2-3hrs per day.
-It would also be helpful if you practice the asana which the course you’re taking specialises in because it will not only help you memorising the sequence but it will also condition your body for the upcoming asana practice during the YTT.
+It would also be helpful if you practice the asana which the course you’re taking specialises in because it will not only help you memorising the sequence but it will also condition your body for the upcoming asana practice during the yoga teacher training.

 Having said that, if you’re attending a Yin based course, you may have a different kind of asana practice which I’m sure the course coordinator will advise you before you start the course.